Random-Devil-with-internet/Evidence_Guide/Html.md

 # Html
 Html is a markup language that is used to make the structure and the content of webpages.
 Styling in webpages is done through css instead of html.

+## Syntax
-Html syntax uses tags to declare which type of element it is.
+Html uses tags to declare which type of element it is.
 An element being a component in the web page and to implement text in an element you put it between the tags.

 Examples include:
 ```html